 Are you looking for Pomelo recipes?
-Try Three Citrus Salad with Green Chilli, Ginger and Almond Salsa, Pomelo Salad with Avocado, Pomelo, Green Mango and Pea Eggplant Salad with Tamarind Dressing.
+Try Three Citrus Salad with Green Chilli and Ginger, Pomelo Salad with Avocado, Pomelo and Carrot Salad, and Pomelo, Green Mango and Pea Eggplant Salad with Tamarind Dressing.

 Are you looking for other Salads?
 Try Buddha’s Delight Salad, Kylie’s Tofu and Asian Herb Salad, and Ottolenghi’s Beetroot, Black Olive and Orange Salad.

 40g jaggery or caster sugar

 2 star anise

 2 medium mild red chillies, deseeded and chopped finely (or use 1 hotter chilli)